-Around the year 1914 (1293 AH Solar), due to the low wages, Hossein Behzad decided to leave Mirza Hassan Peykarnegar’s workshop and rent a small studio in Haji Rahim Khan Caravanserai, located in the Tobacco Sellers’ Bazaar near Sabzeh Meydan.
-At that time, paintings in the style of Kamal-ol-Molk Behzad and Reza Abbasi were very popular among art collectors, so Behzad began reproducing and reinterpreting the works of these great Iranian miniature masters in his own studio.
-He worked around eighteen hours a day and earned between seven to ten tomans daily.
+Around the year 1914 (1293 AH), due to the low wages, Hossein Behzad decided to leave Mirza Hassan Peykar-negar’s workshop and rent a small studio in Haji Rahim Khan Caravanserai, located in the Tobacco Sellers’ Bazaar near Sabzeh Meydan.
+At that time, paintings in the style of Kamal-od-Din Behzad and Reza Abbasi were very highly popular among art collectors, so Behzad began reproducing and reinterpreting the works of these great Iranian miniature masters in his own studio.
+He worked around eighteen hours a day and earned between seven and ten tomans daily.
 Through the sale of his paintings, he was finally able to free himself from poverty to some extent.

 Traditional School (Maktabkhaneh), by Master Hossein Behzad

-Hosein Behzad considered miniature painting as “poetry in painting” and the highest form of ghazal, placing it above ordinary painting.
-From his perspective, the task of the miniature artist is to embody and depict the sweetness of life.
+Hossein Behzad considered miniature painting as “poetry in painting” and the highest form of ghazal, placing it above ordinary painting.
+From his perspective, the task of the miniature artist is to capture and convey the sweetness of life.
 While a painter merely represents nature with various elements, the miniature artist discovers beauty and presents it in its most exquisite form.
 In other words, the miniature artist elevates beauty to perfection and, at its peak, gives it a tangible form.
-With this approach, Behzad called his distinctive style “Ghazal-Painting” and admitted that sometimes his brush lagged behind his thoughts, requiring him to make multiple sketches before selecting the final one.
+With this approach, Behzad named his distinctive style “Ghazal Painting” and acknowledged that his brush sometimes lagged behind his thoughts, compelling him to create multiple sketches before choosing the final composition.
 He also occasionally referred to his method as “Poetic Painting”, explaining: “The miniature artist, like a painter, must consider the spirit of the age and belong to his era.
 Like a poet, he must weave the motifs with such harmony and skill that they please both the heart and the eye.”
 For Behzad, content and meaning always precede form and appearance.
-First, the idea sparks in the artist’s mind, remaining there until it finds the proper shape and form—the moment he considered the birth of an artwork.
+First, the idea sparks in the artist’s mind, remaining there until it finds the proper shape and form—the moment he considers the birth of an artwork.
 In creating much of his work up to middle age, Behzad was influenced by the miniature schools of Herat and the Safavid era, particularly drawing inspiration from the masters Kamal-ud-Din Behzad and Reza Abbasi, whom he meticulously studied and replicated.
 However, upon becoming one of the leading figures in Iranian miniature painting, he believed that an artist should not merely follow a specific style or set of rules, as adherence could constrain artistic freedom, whereas true art knows no bounds.

 Classification of Behzad’s Works